mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 We often like to compare the distributions of values across different categorical variables.
 Box plots and violin plots are often used to do this in a simple way.

 In seaborn, both the `.boxplot()` and `.violinplot()` functions return matplotlib Axes objects.
-Thus, these plot functions do not have arguments for `size` and `aspect` like the scatter plot function above.
+Thus, these plot functions do not have arguments for `height` and `aspect` like the scatter plot function above.

 In order to change the size of these plots, we must create a matplotlib figure and axes and set the dimensions of the figure.
 First, let's decide on the figure size we will use for the rest of our seaborn plots.

+We can put these dimensions into a tuple variable called `plot_dims`.

 ~~~
 plot_dims = (14, 9)